schemaanalyst/directedRandom-R-pkg/README.md

 ### Running the tests

-Whilst running tests the following results will appear:
+Whilst running our tests, the following results will appear:

 ```shell
 coverages-sample-size: ....